How to design for powerful connection and learning at large meetings

 About to schedule crowdsourcing, interactive formats, and closing sessions?
 Investigate the amount of time they’ll need, so you don’t sabotage them by cramming them into a timeslot that can’t do them justice.
 The links above are good resources.
 Investigate them, apply their principles, and make your large conferences better!

-The best way to fundamentally improve your dull conference
+The best way to fundamentally improve a dull conference

-The best way to fundamentally improve your dull conference
+What’s the best way to fundamentally improve a dull conference?

 For twenty years I assumed this was how conferences were supposed to be.
 When I began creating conferences myself, I used the same standard format: invite experts to speak to audiences.